How to Maintain Clean Core APIs for Research

 This requires a continuous design evolution to make the core more modular and composable, so that core code can be reused in users’ new implementation.

-A good sanity check for library maintainers is to ask the following question: for any feature currently in the core library, suppose we remove it today, how much effort would it take for users to reimplement it out-of-core?
 A well-designed library should be decoupled such that most of its features are just extensions of itself, and they can be implemented out-of-core the same way as it is in the core.

 There are 3 criteria for feature inclusion in core, ordered by their importance.